Marti242/Mixnet-Optimizer/README.md

+## ❗❗❗ For the new project version, please check the `optimizer-0.0.2` branch.
+Documentation is coming soon.

+---

 Minimal implementation of the [Loopix mix network design](https://www.usenix.org/conference/usenixsecurity17/technical-sessions/presentation/piotrowska) for simulating traffic through the network and optimizing its parameters.

+---

 # 📧 How to run